-The survey experiment was conducted in Siaya province in Western Kenya targeting 960 farmers, spread across 96 villages and 16 sub-locations, of whom 937 were reached for the first measurement, and 918 for the second measurement.
-Half of the farmers were selected from a stratified random draw of farming households in each village, the other 50% were farmers nominated in village meetings for participating in agricultural trials.
-The village list was either pre-existing or drawn up by the village health worker.
-Given the individual nature of skills, the sample is a sample of individuals, identified as being the main farmer in the selected households.
+The survey experiment was conducted in Siaya province in Western Kenya targeting 960 farmers, spread across 96 villages and 16 sublocations, of whom 937 were reached for the first measurement and 918 for the second measurement.
+Half of the farmers were selected from a stratified random draw of farming households in each village, and the other 50 percent were farmers nominated in village meetings for participating in agricultural trials.
+The village list was either preexisting or drawn up by the village health worker.
+Given the individual nature of skills, the sample is a sample of individuals identified as being the main farmer in the selected households.
 Farmers were surveyed twice with an interval of about three weeks between the test and retest.

-Respondents have on average 6 years of education (substantially below the Kenyan average), a bit more than half of the respondents are female, 62% are head of household, and are on average 46 years old.
-Farms contain on average about 3 plots, and 65% of households own at least some cattle.
-Maize is the main staple crop, and is often intercropped or rotated with beans.
+Respondents have on average six years of education (substantially below the Kenyan average), are on average 46 years old, and a bit more than half are female, while 62 percent are head of household.
+Farms contain on average about three plots, and 65 percent of households own at least some cattle.
+Maize is the main staple crop, and it is often intercropped or rotated with beans.
 Many farmers also have root crops and bananas.

-B. Questionnaire design
+B. Questionnaire Design

-The main instrument consists of 3 modules (cognitive, noncognitive, and technical agronomical skills) that were asked in random order.
+The main instrument consists of three modules (cognitive, noncognitive, and technical agronomic skills) that were asked in random order.
 This section summarizes the content of each module as well as the rational for the choice of questions and tests.
-Appendix C provides a more comprehensive description of the questionnaire.
+Online Appendix C provides a more comprehensive description of the questionnaire.

-Many instruments have been designed to assess cognitive and non-cognitive skills in lab conditions, or among highly educated respondents in high-income settings.
-They have subsequently been integrated in survey instruments that are applied in field conditions, often without prior testing of their suitability.
-We therefore aim to test the validity of existing cognitive and non-cognitive scales administered in rural field conditions.
-An extensive desk review of papers allowed making an initial selection of questionnaire modules and questions that are similar to approaches used elsewhere in the literature.
+Many instruments have been designed to assess cognitive and noncognitive skills in lab conditions or among highly educated respondents in high-income settings.
+They have subsequently been integrated into survey instruments that are applied in field conditions, often without prior testing of their suitability.
+We therefore aim to test the validity of existing cognitive and noncognitive scales administered in rural field conditions.
+An extensive desk review of papers allowed us to make an initial selection of questionnaire modules and questions that are similar to approaches used elsewhere in the literature.
 For technical skills, rather than starting from specific questions, we focus on different types of questions found in the literature.